ManuelHentschel/VSCode-R-Debugger/readme.md

 The following topics could be improved/fixed in the future.

 Variables/Stack view
-* Properly display info about S3/S4 classes
 * Summarize large lists (min, max, mean, ...)
+* Row-wise display of data.frames, column-wise display of matrices
 * Load large workspaces/lists in chunks (currently hardcoded 1000 items maximum)
 * Enable copying from variables list
 * Refine display of variables (can be customized by `.vsc.addVarInfo`, default config is to be improved)
-* Use `addTaskCallback` to simplify getting stack info?

-Exception handling
-* Properly display exception info (how do I show the large red box?)
-* (Getting the corresponding info from R should be doable)
-* Select behaviour for exceptions (enter browser, terminate, ...?)

 Breakpoints
 * Auto adjustment of breakpoint position to next valid position
 * Conditional breakponts, data breakpoints
-* Setting of breakpoints during runtime (currently these are silently ignored)
+* Setting of breakpoints during runtime (currently most of these are silently ignored)

 General
 * Improve error handling
 * Handling graphical output etc.?
-* Source line info does not work for modified `print()` when called from a line with breakpoint
 * Attach to currently open R process instead of spawning a new one?
-* Nested formatting of output in the debug console (use existing functionality from variables view)
-* Auto complete in the debug console
-* Tidy up debug console output

 Give user more direct access to the R session:
 * Use (visible) integrated terminal instead of background process,